SonyaMoisset/Pluralsight_Training/README.md

 - Creating Elegant Navigation Using CSS3 Transitions by Susan Simkins
 - Speeding up Your CSS Workflow with Sass and Compass by Gary Simon
 - Responsive In-Browser Web Page Design with HTML and CSS by Karen Menezes
+- SMACSS: Scalable Modular Architecture for CSS by Jonathan Snook

 ## SVG
 - SVG Fundamentals by Brian Treese